curvelogic/eucalypt.old/docs/index.md

 a: e
 ```

-Block merge is only very loosely related to object oriented
+So block merge is only very loosely related to object oriented
 inheritance.
 Also by default you only get a _shallow_ merge - deep
-merges are covered in the user guide.
+merges are provided in the standard prelude and covered in the user
+guide.

 Just like we have string anaphora for turning simple strings into
-string-valued functions we have block anaphora, which use underscore
+string-valued functions we have block anaphora, which appear as
-instead of the percent character. `b: { a: _ }` defines a function,
+numbers prefixed with a leading underscore. `b: { a: _ }` defines a
-`b`, of one parameter that returns a block. `b(2)` evaluates to `{ a:
+function, `b`, of one parameter returning a block. `b(2)` (or `2 b`)
-2 }`.
-Applying a block with anaphora to another block will evaluate
+evaluates to `{ a: 2 }`.
+Applying a block with anaphora to another
-the function defined rather than falling back to block merge which is
+block will evaluate the function defined rather than falling back to
-really just the default behaviour of applying a block.
+block merge which is really just the default behaviour of applying a
+block.

 Eucalypt does not have a lambda syntax (yet).
 If anaphora cannot do
 what you want, consider using less nesting and defining intermediate